Signs are an integral part of our environment and provide information, directions, locations and advertising of businesses or activities.

 - Utility operators’ approval may be required before installation.

-Any temporary signs not complying with any provision in that bylaw requires a dispensation.
+Any temporary signs not complying with any provision in that bylaw require a dispensation.
 Please contact us for more information.
-A fee may be involved.
+We may charge a fee.

 To claim back a sign that has been impounded by the council, please contact us.
 There is a $97.10 charge.

 Consult the district plan for rules on signs.